tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getNodeStatusAfterRound.md

 ### Request Parameters

-The `waitForBlock` method requires the following parameter:
+The `getNodeStatusAfterRound` method requires the following parameter:

 - `round` (integer, required): The round to wait until returning status.